dosreislab/mcmc3r/README.md

 # mcmc3r
-An R package with utility functions to work with MCMCtree
+An R package with utility functions to work with MCMCtree and BPP

 You can install the package by typing in an R prompt:
 ```